18F/Railroad_Retirement_Board_RRB_ACQ/RFI_Draft RFQ.md

 ### 4.4 Budget

 Contractors are expected to submit a quote assuming an approximate budget of $975K for the base period (six months).
-The government estimates the average cost of software development under this contract to be approximately $2M per 12 month option period).
+The government estimates the average cost of software development under this contract to be approximately $2M per 12 month option period.

 Contractors are expected to submit a quote reﬂective of its solution to fulﬁll the government's requirements.
 This estimate represents the services of a development team working full-time (approximately 1920 hours annually) to build an initial increment of CCOSS.
 This amount does not represent the government's expectation of the cost of the build in its entirety.